jfo8000/genuary-challenges/index.md

 ## Genuary 12 - Packing

 Whenever we finish a big project, the team celebrates with donuts.
-But there is so much inter ronal fragmentation (wasted space) inside a box of donuts.
+But there is so much inter internal fragmentation (wasted space) inside a box of donuts.
 I vote that all donuts should be packed concentrically.

 ![Genuary 12](./genuary-12.png?raw=true)